kartoza/InfrastructureMapper/presentations/3-culinaryfacilities.md

 - Develop a specific travel mode for motorcycles to better represent real conditions, possibly using custom routing technology.
 - Improve the model so users can select facilities and categories using dropdowns connected to the lookup table, ensuring updates are reflected automatically.
-- Increase the study area and collect more data to improve the analysis
+- Increase the study area and collect more data to improve the analysis.

 ---